 Residence hall students enrolled in a one unit academic MT course will be permitted to stay on campus during MT.
 There is no additional room or board charge for students enrolled in MT who resided in University residence halls and participated in the board plan during the entire previous academic year.
 MT room and board charges are waived for students who continue their residence hall housing from the fall and spring and also meet one of the following criteria: either (a) successfully complete a MT course or (b) work full-time for the University (recording no less than 40 hours per week or 120 hours for MT).
 Students who do not meet these criteria will be charged in June, in full, for MT room and board.
-For current MT room and board costs see the Financial Information, 2017-2018 Tuition, Activity Fee, Room and Board section.
+For current MT room and board costs see the Financial Information, Tuition, Activity Fee, Room and Board section.

-For those students living in University-owned fraternity houses, in addition to the above criteria, students may continue living in their fraternity house during MT if the chapter is able to maintain a facility occupancy rate of 33% or higher during MT, is in overall good standing with the University as determined by the Director of Fraternity and Sorority Life, and the chapter maintains a trained house manager.
+For those students living in University-owned fraternity houses, in addition to the above criteria, students may continue living in their fraternity house during MT if the chapter is able to maintain a facility occupancy rate of 33% or higher during MT, is in overall good standing with the University as determined by the Director of Student Involvement, and the chapter maintains a trained house manager.
 If all of these criteria are not met, students can choose to move into a residence hall.
-For current MT room and board costs see the Financial Information, 2017-2018 Tuition, Activity Fee, Room and Board section.
+For current MT room and board costs see the Financial Information, Tuition, Activity Fee, Room and Board section.

 Students living in sorority houses or off-campus during the fall and spring semesters can choose to move into a residence hall.
 These students will be charged for MT room and board.
-For current MT room and board costs see the Financial Information, 2017-2018 Tuition, Activity Fee, Room and Board section.

-MT students not living in residence halls during Spring 2018, including those in privately-owned sorority houses that decide to close during MT, may request MT residence hall housing.
-For current MT room and board costs see the Financial Information, 2017-2018 Tuition, Activity Fee, Room and Board section.
-Written requests for MT housing are due to the Office of Residential Life by April 1, 2018.
+MT students not living in residence halls during Spring, including those in privately-owned sorority houses that decide to close during MT, may request MT residence hall housing.
+Written requests for MT housing are due to the Office of Residential Life by April 15.
 Housing will be provided, as space is available, first to students returning from study-abroad programs, second to students whose chapter houses are closing for the term, and third to students living locally off-campus.
-Available space on campus for MT 2018 may be limited (e.g., due to scheduled construction and maintenance project timelines) and all requests for MT housing may not be accommodated.
+Available space on campus for MT may be limited (e.g., due to scheduled construction and maintenance project timelines) and all requests for MT housing may not be accommodated.
+For current MT room and board costs see the Financial Information, Tuition, Activity Fee, Room and Board section.

-The University strives to permit students to stay in their spring semester residence hall rooms and will consolidate housing or otherwise relocate students only in unusual circumstances.
+The University strives to permit students to stay in their spring semester residence hall rooms, though it reserves the right to consolidate or otherwise relocate students as necessary.
 Such circumstances might include building maintenance/renovation, a student's request to move to a different facility, a faculty member's desire to have all students in a MT course live together, or in the case of chapter housing, chapter conduct issues.
 This list is not inclusive, but it is meant to outline some of the circumstances in which consolidation is foreseeable.